jototland/stackedit_workspace/statistikknotater/bayesian.md

 But we can do better.
 The *highest posterior density* (HPD) interval is the shortest credible interval.
 For analytical expressions, it is usually possible to find analytically, otherwise one must use simulation.

-In particular, if the posterior is NormalGamma, then the StudentT-distribution can be used to find the credible interval for $\mu$.
+In particular, if the posterior is NormalGamma, then the StudentT-distribution can be used to find the highest posterior density credible interval for $\mu$.

 ## Loss functions